-Habitat Condition Habitat Condition class (adding up to 100%) and area of each in square metre (m2) ndition ling up to I area of Juare Description and additional comments and observations (including additional insight into condition, e.g. poor land management practises, presence of quarries, grazing/harvesting regimes, etc.) Natural % m2 Near Natural (includes areas with low to moderate level of alien invasive plants) % m2 Degraded (includes areas heavily invaded by alien plants) % m2 Transformed (includes cultivation, dams, urban, plantation, roads, etc.) 100% m2 The site is currently completely transformed and disturbed due to past development activities with no natural vegetation present.
+Habitat Condition Percentage of habitat condition class (adding up to 100%) and area of each in square metre (m2) Description and additional comments and observations (including additional insight into condition, e.g. poor land management practises, presence of quarries, grazing/harvesting regimes, etc.) Natural % m2 Near Natural (includes areas with low to moderate level of alien invasive plants) % m2 Degraded (includes areas heavily invaded by alien plants) % m2 Transformed (includes cultivation, dams, urban, plantation, roads, etc.) 100% m2 The site is currently completely transformed and disturbed due to past development activities with no natural vegetation present.
 The site is covered with kikuyu grass (alien vegetation).
 The site is located adjacent to an existing gravel road, existing building, and with cultivated land to the south of the proposed site.
-Please refer to Appendix A for the locality map and Appendix C for site photographs.
+Please refer to Appendix A1 for the locality map and Appendix C1 for site photographs.